inventables/x-carve-instructions/1000mm/step2a/3adjustablevwheels/index.md

 Put the bolt and spacer into one of the holes for the adjustable v-wheel.
 Make sure that the 'shoulder' of the spacer is facing the plate and fits into the hole on the plate.
 Place an M5 washer and v-wheel onto the bolt.
 <img src="../../step2/photo/jpfs_DSC2588.jpg">
 <img src="../../step2/photo/jpfs_DSC2589.jpg">
-Secure the assembly with an M5 nylock washer.
+Secure the assembly with an M5 nylock nut.
 Make sure not to over-tighten the assembly.
 <img src="../../step2/photo/jpfs_DSC2590.jpg">

 Now you can repeat this for the other side of the plate.
 You should have two mirrored plates that look like this: